 With the PDF files ready, I obtained quotes from China and Singapore, but while half the cost of printing in Australia, I learnt I would have to add customs duty and moreover, I wanted to see the proofs hot off the machine.

 Ultimately a Sydney printer was recommended by a friend who had successfully self published.
-I visited the factory where the process was explained by an affable sales manager and when his quote came in at less than another I was considering, paying the deposit, I hit the go button.
+I visited the factory where the process was explained by an affable sales manager and when his quote came in at less than another that I was considering, paying the deposit, I hit the go button.

 I had chosen good quality paper and impressed by the synopsis, a Melbourne distributor took 400 copies and the remainder are selling slowly, but surely at my various talks and with increasing publicity on radio and in the press.